6 questions to ask during phone screens

 Given how resource-intensive onsites tend to be, it’s worth taking the time to develop a set of strong questions that work well over the phone.
 Here’s a list of 6 for you to consider.

-Project Management: Assume a continuum with a company mission on one end and individual engineering tickets on the other.
+Project Management: Imagine a continuum with a company mission on one end and individual engineering tickets on the other.
 Describe an organizational system we could use to help keep both ends in sync.

 Product Strategy: How would you go about prioritizing a list of three customer problems that your team all believes are equally worth solving?